Heilongjiang

 The province is bordered by Jilin to the south and Inner Mongolia to the west.
 It also shares a border with Russia (Amur Oblast, Jewish Autonomous Oblast, Khabarovsk Krai, Primorsky Krai and Zabaykalsky Krai) to the north and east.
 The capital and the largest city of the province is Harbin.
-Among Chinese provincial-level administrative divisions, Heilongjiang is the sixth-largest by total area, the 15th-most populous, and the second-poorest by GDP per capita.
+Among Chinese provincial-level administrative divisions, Heilongjiang is the sixth-largest by total area, the 20th-most populous, and the second-poorest by GDP per capita after only Gansu province.

-The province takes its name from the Amur River (see the etymology section below for details) which marks the border between the People's Republic of China and Russia.
+The province takes its name from the Amur river which marks the border between the People's Republic of China and Russia.

-Heilongjiang has significant agricultural production, and raw materials, such as timber, oil and coal.
+Heilongjiang has significant agricultural production, and raw materials, such as timber, oil, and coal.

 Etymology

-The province takes its name from the Amur River, whose Mandarin name is Heilongjiang which is a literal and same-word-order translation of "black dragon river".
-Hei comes from qara/hara/har, a common Altaic language cognate meaning "black".
-Long comes from the Mandarin word for "dragon".
-Jiang means "river" in Mandarin.
+The province takes its name from the Amur river, whose name in Mandarin is Heilongjiang ('black dragon river').